Robert WALLACE

 The percentage of methane depletion observed at 54.6 mg EFA and

-46.4 mg FA was slightly higher in fumaric acid samples (7.9%) than
+46.4 mg FA was slightly higher in fumaric acid samples (7.9%)

-encapsulated fumaric acid.
-Unexpectedly, at low concentrations of
+the encapsulated fumaric acid.
+Unexpectedly, at low

-EFA (11.8 mg and 17.6 mg), methane production increased and
+concentrations of EFA (11.8 mg and 17.6 mg), methane production

-greater increase in propionate production was observed in samples
+production was observed in samples containing fumaric acid, 46.4

-containing fumaric acid, 46.4 mg (61.1%) than EFA, 54.6 mg (42%).
+mg (61.1%) than EFA, 54.6 mg (42%).
+It is possible that not all

-the end of the 24 hour period.
+released into the in vitro system at the end of the 24 hour

 Results are shown in Figures 2, 3 & 4, Tables 4 & 5 and